acrosby/acrosby.github.io/_posts/2018-03-17-install-netcdf-python.md

 ### netcdf4-python

+~~I typically try to use `pip` to install Python libraries if I can.~~ Use `pip` if you need to, but I am using conda and conda-forge as much as possible now, in fact by using conda, the above compilation steps are usually not necessary as far as I know.
+See below.

-I typically try to use `pip` to install Python libraries if I can.
-The basic NetCDF module for Python is called [`netcdf4-python`](http://github.com/unidata/netcdf4-python), but it can be installed using the name below.
+The basic NetCDF module for Python is called [`netcdf4-python`](http://github.com/unidata/netcdf4-python), but it can be installed using the package name found below.

 ```bash
 pip install netcdf4